-- 55. The Commission, Scottish Water and the Partners agree at all times to ensure that all necessary legal and statutory obligations, consents and suitable indemnity are in place and are complied with, including as appropriate risk assessments and public liability insurance. - 56.
-The Partners agree to co-operate with the Commission in respect of health and safety and to report all accidents in the Forest promptly to the Commission. - 57.
+- 53. The Commission It may also require a provision in agreements, leases, licences or permissions for the removal of any legacy and/or maintenance commitment items where the Commission cannot not allow the public purse commit to maintain facilities through its revenue funding. - 54.
+It is understood that these opportunities will be subject to the Commission's public accountability obligations, including its commitment to the Scottish Forestry Strategy, and consistent with its statutory powers, policies and mission statements in force from time to time.
+Account will also be taken of any ministerial directions or government policies at the time. - 55.
+The Commission, Scottish Water and the Partners agree at all times to ensure that all necessary legal and statutory obligations, consents and suitable indemnity are in place and are complied with, including as appropriate risk assessments and public liability insurance. - 56.
+The Partners agree to co-operate with the Commission in respect of health and safety and to report all known accidents in the Forest promptly to the Commission. - 57.
 The Commission and the Partners agree to promote close co-operation and collaboration in the planning and execution of all agreed projects in accordance with Development Plan.
-This will be done within the reasonable time scales required by the Commissions, Scottish Water or the partners operating procedures.
+This will be done within the agreed reasonable time scales required by the Commissions, Scottish Water or the Ppartners operating procedures. - 58.
+The Partners agree, through the Management Group, to participate in the development and execution of the Development Plan, and thereafter to ensure that their programmes and activities releated to the Carron Valley are consistent with it.
+All management and planning processes to be overseen by the Management Group, who will be provided with progress reports on specific projects and appropriate finances as appropriate from the Ppartnerships members.